 What is an ISO 27001 Stage 3 audit?

-It is a continuation of your ISO 27001 certification process and you should think of it as an extension to the stage 2 audits: The organization, policies and procedures will be analysed one more time.
+It is a continuation of your ISO 27001 certification process and you should think of it as an extension to the stage 2 audits: The organization, policies, and procedures will be analyzed one more time.
 However, this audit lasts two times the duration than the normal stage 2 audits.
 During this phase, actions taken in response to recommendations from earlier audits will be reviewed.

 Success depends on people who are interested in following the rules set out in ISO 27001.